-15 credits - Selected from at least three disciplines on the Distribution List for Transfer Degrees.
+15 credits - Selected from at least three disciplines on the Distribution List.

 5 credits - From the Diversity Course List.
 Courses that meet this requirement may also be used toward other graduation requirements.
 Diversity courses are listed in the quarterly schedule and identified by 'DIV' attached to the course title.
 Example: SOC& 101 - Introduction to Sociology:DIV.